 The Kona district is located on the leeward side of the Big Island, which means that weather here is in general excellent: sunny and dry.
 You can find pleasant temperatures year round, with sunny mornings, overcast afternoons and an occasional afternoon shower.

-If you want to know more about the weather in Kona have a look at our monthly average weather guide for Kona from which we have taken the illustration below.
-At that page you can find in-depth information about the average temperature, the number of hours of sunshine, the amount of cloudy days, and the amount of rain in Kona and the surroundings.
+If you want to know more about the weather in Kailua have a look at our monthly average weather guide for Kona from which we have taken the illustration below.
+At that page you can find in-depth information about the average temperature, the number of hours of sunshine, the amount of cloudy days, and the amount of rain in the Kona districts.

 Things to do in Kailua-Kona

 Kailua-Kona is the hot spot for sunny outdoor adventures on the Big Island.
-There are bucket-list activities all over the Kona coast (see e.g. our 5 favorite highlights in Kona), but you definitely also should spend some time downtown cruising along Ali’i drive:
+There are bucket-list activities all over the Kona coast (see e.g. our 5 favorite highlights in Kailua), but you definitely also should spend some time downtown cruising along Aliʻi drive:

 While spending time in Kailua-Kona you could try some of the following:

 - Get up early for some sunrise snorkeling at King Kam beach.
 Already been there?
-Go to one of the many other good places to snorkel close in the Kona district.
+Go to one of the many other good snorkeling spots in the Kona district.

 Outside the city limits you can find many beautiful beaches, interesting historical sites, and countless places to go play outside.
 Have you already heard about the Manta Ray night dive?
 About the local seahorse farm, or about the lush coffee country (coffee tours!), botanical gardens, and national parks on the Kona coast?